earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-troubleshooting-guide.md

 ## Overview

-This guide provides solutions to common issues when installing, updating, and using Vibe Dev Kit frameworks as dependencies.
+This guide provides solutions to common issues when installing, updating, and using AI Dev Kit frameworks as dependencies.
 Each issue includes symptoms, causes, and step-by-step solutions.

 **Quick Navigation:**
 - [Installation Issues](#installation-issues)